-Early in the morning, we will pick you up from your hotel, and we will take you to the airport of Lima to take a morning flight to Puno.
-Upon your arrival to the airport of Juliaca, we will pick you up, and we will drive you to your hotel located in Puno, where the Lake Titicaca is located.
+Early in the morning, we will pick you up from your hotel, and we will take you to the airport of Lima to take a morning flight to the mystical city of Puno.
+Upon your arrival to the airport of Juliaca, we will pick you up, and we will drive you to your hotel located in Puno, where the famous Lake Titicaca is located.
 On the way to your hotel, we will stop at the tombs of Sillustani for a guided tour.
-You will spend the night at your hotel.
+To finally arrive at Puno and spend the night at your hotel.

-After breakfast we take our boat to Taquile Island, where we will walk around the archeological site and visit this beautiful island, also we are going to see the famous weavings man, from this island you are going to have an impressive view of the lake and also we see how clean that is , after to enjoyed in the island we are going to have a great lunch whit a nice view to the lake, then we have free time to have a rest after that we take our boat to Puno .
-Arrival in the afternoon and transfer back to your hotel approx. 4 pm.
+Aftera delicious local breakfast we will take our boat to Taquile Island, where we will walk around the archeological site and visit this beautiful island, also we are going to see the famous weavings man, from this island you are going to have an impressive view of the lake and also we will see how clean that is , after to enjoyed our time in the island we are going to have a great lunch whit a nice view to the lake, then we have free time to have a rest to finally take our boat to Puno .
+Arrival in the afternoon and transfer back to your hotel approx. at 16:00 pm.

 Good Morning Everybody!!!

 This day you're going to have a free morning to walk around Cusco city, some places that we can recommend you to visit would be the typical market of San Pedro, also San Blas and San Cristobal neighborhood, you can enjoy lunch over there.

 In the afternoon we start the visit of the most important places of the city (city tour).
 As the first site we’ll visit Koricancha Temple, the Main Square, and the Cathedral and then continue by bus to visit the archeological centers: Like Sacsayhuaman, Q’enqo, Puca Pucara and finally Tambomachay.
 We’ll return to the hotel, and you’ll have a free evening.